SteamAchievementNotifier/SteamAchievementNotifier/README.md

 - **Customise Menu**: The **Customise** button is now shown more prominently on the Home screen
 - **Select Theme**: Custom **User Themes** can be recalled via the new **Select Theme** menu on the Home screen
 - **Collapsible Menu Sections**: All sections within both the **Settings**/**Customiser** menus are now collapsible by clicking on the section's title

+<h3>System Tray Menu</h3>

-- **Reset Window**: When right-clicking the system tray icon, the window size can be reset to default by selecting **Options** > **Reset Window**
+- **Reset Window**: When right-clicking the system tray icon, the window size and position can be reset to default by selecting **Options** > **Reset Window**
-- **Manage Linked Games**: Associate a game (via it's **AppId**) with a specific executable file on your system. **Linked Games** added via this menu will bypass <a href="#automaticprocesstracking">**automatic process tracking**</a>, so only the specified executable will be checked when the associated game's **AppID** is detected as running by Steam Achievement Notifier.
+- **Release Game**:
+- **Suspend**/**Resume**:

 <h3>Settings</h3>

+- **Show Percentage**: Choose whether to show achievement percentages for **All** (*all notification types*), **Rare Only** (*only **Rare** notification types*) or **Off** (*hide for all notification types*)
+- **Tracking Scale**: Increase/decrease the scale of the **Now Tracking** notification
 - **Notification Shortcuts**: Set keyboard shortcuts to trigger a **Test Notification** for each notification type.
 Useful when testing compatibility with in-game display settings!
-- **Show Percentage**: Choose whether to show achievement percentages for **All** (*all notification types*), **Rare Only** (*only **Rare** notification types*) or **Off** (*hide for all notification types*)
-- **Tracking Scale**: Increase/decrease the scale of the **Now Tracking** notification
 - **Additional Media**: Various options for generating additional media achievements are unlocked - such as **Take Steam Screenshot**, **Screenshot with Notification Overlay** and **Notification Image**
 - <span id="audiosrc">**Audio Source**:</span> As audio is generated from within notifications by default, a new **Settings** option has been added for **V1.9** - setting **Audio Source** to **App** will ensure that notification audio can be captured by streaming software via the app window itself (*Or, if sounds aren't your thing, mute all in-app audio by selecting the **Off** option*)
 - **Screenshot Delay**: Add a delay of up to 5 seconds before taking a screenshot when using the **Screenshot with Notification Overlay** option.
 Useful when achievements usually unlock at inopportune times, such as during cutscene transitions!
+- **Manage Linked Games**: Associate a game (via it's **AppId**) with a specific executable file on your system. **Linked Games** added via this menu will bypass <a href="#automaticprocesstracking">**automatic process tracking**</a>, so only the specified executable will be checked when the associated game's **AppID** is detected as running by Steam Achievement Notifier
+- **Exclusion List**: Any AppID added to the **Exclusion List** won't be tracked for achievements while Steam Achievement Notifier is active
+- **Disable App Window Animations**: For those sensitive to animations/movement (*or just if it's a preference*), you can remove all app window transition effects for all UI elements
+- **Show Tooltips**: Toggle whether to show tooltip hints when hovering over UI elements
 - **Poll Rate**: Increase/decrease the interval in which updates to achievement data is checked.
 Increasing this value may allow achievement unlock notifications to spawn faster, at the cost of slightly increased system load.
 Conversely, decreasing this value will reduce system load, but may cause achievement unlock notifications to spawn fractionally later
-- **Disable App Window Animations**: For those sensitive to animations/movement (*or just if it's a preference*), you can remove all app window transition effects for all UI elements
-- **Show Tooltips**: Toggle whether to show tooltip hints when hovering over UI elements
 - **Check for Updates**: Check for updates to **Steam Achievement Notifier** without having to restart the application
 - **App Log**: All events and errors that happen within the application from startup will now be shown in the dedicated **App Log** window
 - **Use Custom App Files**: For those who love to tinker beyond what the app already provides, enable the **Use Custom App Files** option to load customisable HTML/CSS/JS files, which will then be used for notifications instead of the built-in ones!
 Click the **Show Custom App Files** button to open the directory where the custom files are stored, then get creative!